Bad Night for the Blues

-Bad Night for the Blues is a 15-minute comedy film written and directed by Chris Shepherd and produced by Maria Manton.
-First transmitted on the BBC on 27 February 2011 and later in France on 2 April 2011 as a part of Mickrocine on Canal+ Cinecinema.
+Bad Night for the Blues is a 2010 British short comedy film written and directed by Chris Shepherd and produced by Maria Manton.
+It was first transmitted on the BBC on 27 February 2011, and in France on 2 April 2011 as a part of Mickrocine on Canal+ Cinecinema.
 Other countries to transmit the film include Spain, Italy and Africa.
-It is the last film to be made by production company Slinky Pictures.
+The film is based on a real-life event and is the last film to be made by production company Slinky Pictures.

+Plot

-Based on a real-life event.
-Chris takes his Aunty to her local Conservative Club for Christmas party only to find his Aunty has a grudge with another club member Elizabeth.
-As the night unfolds Chis has trouble controlling his Aunty as the night descends further into embarrassing conflict.
+Chris takes his aunt Glad to her local Conservative Club for a Christmas party only to find she has a grudge with another club member, Elizabeth.
+As the night unfolds Chis has trouble controlling his aunt and the night descends further into embarrassing conflict.